Wagoner Foreign Study Scholarship Program

 - Explain, specifically, how this project will impact your graduate studies at Rice, the quality of your thesis/dissertation, and your time to degree,.
 (Or, in the case of an alum, justify this in terms of your career trajectory.)

-3) Budget, signed by both you and your advisor
+3) Budget, signed by both you and either the department chair or the director of graduate study

-Include a budget proposal (1-2 pages), prepared in consultation with, and signed by, your advisor.
+Include a budget proposal (1-2 pages), prepared in consultation with, and signed by either your department chair or the director of graduate study.

 Format the budget expenditures as a table.